China Still Going Green Despite Coal Moves

 Potential signal of more coal

-China Dialogue has recently expressed concerns over the potential signal that China is going to have more coal in future, as China has downgraded the risk level in many regions according the latest risk alert for coal power projects.
+China Dialogue has recently expressed concerns over the potential signal that China is going to have more coal in future, as China has downgraded the risk level in many regions according to the latest risk alert for coal power projects.

 NEA downgraded risk level for coal projects across many regions